How to Track Changes Made to Files in a Shared Folder

 - The type of permission accessed is indicated by “Accesses” in the event details.

-The following is a screenshot of “All modifications in Shared file and folder” report generated by LepideAuditor for File Server.
+The following is a screenshot of “All modifications in Shared file and folder” report generated by Lepide’s File Server Auditor.

 You can see here how easy it is to dive into all changes being made to shared files and folders.
-Why don’t you download the free trial today and try it out for yourself?
+Why don’t you download the free trial of Lepide’s File Server auditing solution today and try it out for yourself?